• Home

 manual.

 f.
-Table 2-4 lists electrical malfunctions that may occur in individual systems of the vehicle.
-This table
+Table 2-4 lists electrical malfunctions that may

 covers electrical troubleshooting only.
 Troubleshooting procedures for the mechanical systems can be found

-g.
-The following warnings apply to all malfunctions listed in electrical troubleshooting (table 2-4) and
+electrical troubleshooting (table 2-4) and

 shall be adhered to: